CarlosTaborda/ci_console/README.md

 # ci_console
 <pre>
-ci console is a console tool to create codeigniter's models and controllers you move te console folder to application folder application/
+ci console is a console tool to create codeigniter's models and controllers you move the console folder to application folder application/
 ---- console/             <------ this
 ---- controllers/